-Winter is often people’s least favourite season.
+Winter is often people’s least favourite season, with the wet, mushy snow bringing with it the winter blues.
 It’s associated with long grey days, snow shovelling, and just plain cold.
 For cottagers, waiting for months until it’s warm enough to head to the lake can be abysmal.
 But there are some things you can do to help get through these cold days and have some fun.

 Winter sports and activities